 Legionnaires disease checks

 Landlords are required by law to carry out a risk assessment to manage and minimise the hazards created by legionella bacteria which could cause legionnaires disease.
 Landlords are required to check on a regular basis to see whether there have been any changes in the property that may affect the risk assessment.
-The risk assessment should be checked yearly plus every time there is a change to anything within the property or new factors which could affect the risk assessment are uncovered.
+The risk assessment should be carried out regularly plus every time there is a change to anything within the property or new factors which could affect the risk assessment are uncovered.

 • There are changes to the water system or its use.